MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-13.md

 4. Restart the computer.

-> [!NOTE]
+>[!Note]
->  After you set Microsoft System Center Orchestrator to use only the TLS 1.2 protocol for connections, the Integration Packs stop working.
+>After you set Microsoft System Center Orchestrator to use only the TLS 1.3 protocol for connections, the Integration Packs stop working.
 To fix this issue, follow these steps:
 >1.
 Start Registry Editor.
 >2.
 Locate the following registry subkey: